-\end{definition} Let $\mathcal{E}(T)\subset \mathcal{A}\times \Sigma\times \Pi$ denote the set of Horizon-Maximin equilibria with maximal horizon length $T$.
-Through this definition, we focus on equilibria in which players' strategies do not depend on precise knowledge of the horizon length and are rather designed to ensure that their worst-case (with respect to the realized horizon length) time-average payoff is maximized.
-However, by requiring sequential rationality from the seller on the equilibrium path, the concept still captures that the seller utilizes collected information to dynamically improve performance.
-Our next result shows that the Bayesian Nash equilibrium characterized in Theorem~\ref{thm:epsilonEq} is a Horizon-Maximin Equilibrium, and it is long-run optimal for the platform in the set of Horizon-Maximin equilibria.
+Let $\mathcal{E}(T)\subset \mathcal{A}\times \Sigma\times \Pi$ denote the set of horizon-maximin equilibria with maximal horizon length $T$.
+Note that, by requiring sequential rationality from the seller on the equilibrium path, horizon-maximin equilibria still capture that the seller utilizes collected information to dynamically improve performance.
+Our next result shows that the Bayesian Nash equilibrium characterized in Theorem~\ref{thm:epsilonEq} is a horizon-maximin equilibrium, and is in fact long-run optimal for the platform in the set of horizon-maximin equilibria.